 “Crack open an egg, peel off the membrane inside the shell and place over the bee or wasp sting site.
 Swelling and redness will disappear.
 It may take two applications but it will work,” offered another interviewee.

 One North Carolinian, recalled her grandmother’s method to stop profuse bleeding.
 When her daughter was a child, she fell and cut the back of her head on a sharp point of her swing.
 Her grandmother took “cobwebs from the corners of the shed” and covered the cut.
-It stopped the bleeding while she waited for her husband to get home to take her to the hospital.
+It stopped the bleeding while she waited for her husband to get home to take the daughter to the hospital.

 One woman recalled another odd cure, saying, “When I had a nose bleed, Granny put a drop of the blood from the cut on a knife and buried the knife behind the steps.”